The Simulated Administrative Medical Office - Elsevier eBook on VitalSource, 2nd Edition

 Elsevier eBook on VitalSource

-Give your students hands-on practice with 100 realistic medical office tasks!
-The Simulated Administrative Medical Office, 2nd Edition walks students through 10 days on the job as an administrative medical assistant working in the front office of a medical practice.
-Using SimChart for the Medical Office (sold separately), this book simulates the tasks that medical assistants perform daily, including appointment scheduling, completion of common forms, correspondence, inventory, telephone messages, and coding and billing.
-Providing a practicum-like experience, this how-to manual will build students’ confidence in using EHR software and teach the skills needed to succeed on the job.
+Get hands-on practice with 100 realistic medical office tasks!
+The Simulated Administrative Medical Office, 2nd Edition walks you through 10 days on the job as an administrative medical assistant working in the front office of a medical practice.
+Using SimChart for the Medical Office (sold separately), this book simulates the tasks you will perform daily, including appointment scheduling, completion of common forms, correspondence, inventory, telephone messages, and coding and billing.
+Written by educator and practitioner Julie Pepper, this how-to manual provides a practicum-like experience that will build your confidence in using EHR software and help you succeed in your first job.

 - 100 SimChart for the Medical Office (SCMO) tasks organized into 2 weeks of work each simulate actual office duties, providing practice with patient scheduling, billing, insurance processing, and more.
 (SCMO sold separately.)